jamesmh/coravel/Docs/Scheduler.md

 ## Prevent Overlapping Tasks

-Sometimes you may have longer running tasks (longer than 1 minute?).
+Sometimes you may have longer running tasks or tasks who's running time is variable.
 The normal behavior of the scheduler is to simply fire off a task if it is due.

-What if the previous task is **still** running?
+But, what if the previous task is **still** running?

 In this case, use the `PreventOverlapping` method to make sure there is only 1 running instance of your scheduled task.